Valencia's International College Program with Academic Training at the Walt Disney World© Resort

 Reasons for Termination

-A sponsor shall terminate an exchange visitor's participation in its program when the exchange visitor:
+A sponsor shall terminate an exchange visitor's participation in the program if the visitor:

 • Fails to continue in the program